elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript works in any environment
-      that has a JS engine.
+      <strong>Interview Response:</strong> JavaScript works in any environment that has a JS engine.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> JavaScript can now be run not only on a browser but on a server or on any device that has a JavaScript engine or a special application like Node.js.
+      <strong>Technical Response:</strong> Today, JavaScript can execute not only in the browser but also on the server or any device with a unique JavaScript engine like Node.js.
     </div>
   </div>
 </details>